-This bill would increase General Fund expenditures by \$1,259,400 in FY 2017-18 and an additional expenditure of \$100,000 in FY 2018-19.
-Local school district expenditures for additional computer science teachers in grades nine through twelve at the 291 high schools statewide would increase local school district expenditures by \$19,206,000 in FY 2019-20.
+This bill would increase General Fund expenditures by \$92,154 in FY 2018-19.
+Local school district expenditures for additional computer science instruction in grades nine through twelve at the 291 high schools statewide would increase local school district expenditures by an undetermined amount in FY 2019-20, since the eventual local expenditure impact will depend on how the school districts choose to implement the additional computer science instructional requirements of the bill.
+This updated fiscal impact statement is based on a revised response from the Department of Education.